NES / Famicom Architecture

 To begin with, the PPU uses tiles as a basic ingredient for producing sprites and backgrounds.

 Inside a tile, each of its pixels is encoded using a 2-bit value, which references one of four colours from a palette.
-Programmers can define up to eight palettes (four for background and the other for sprites).
-The colours referenced on each palette point to a ‘master palette’ made of 64 colours [22], representing all the colours this console can produce.
-Palettes are made of four colours, though one is reserved for transparent.
+Programmers can define up to eight palettes (four for the background and four for sprites).
+The colours referenced on each palette point to a ‘master palette’ consisting of 64 colours [26], representing all the colours that this console can produce.
+Each palette is made of four colours, with one reserved for transparent.

 I will now explain how each layer/table works and how they differ in terms of functionality.